Ohnedan/Photoshop-Scripts/README.md

 **Workflow:**
 The script saves the current ruler units, switches to pixels for information extraction, and restores the original settings after execution.

-**Installing:**
-Simply clone this repo into the Photoshop scripts directory: `Adobe Photoshop [Your Version]/Presets/Scripts/`

-The next time Photoshop is opened, you can find the scripts under `File -> Scripts`.

 ---

 ### Stack in PSD